Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Conservative Upper Confidence Bounds on Probability of Failure per Execution

-\begin{insight}[failures can allow confidence in $b$ to asymptotically grow to 1] Consider the following two possibilities when failures occur: {\bf i)} \emph{no consecutive failures} (so $s>r=0$), \emph{and prior evidence weakly supports positively correlated executions} ($\phi_2\leqslant\theta$).
-Then initially, the execution outcomes are evidence of negatively correlated executions (possibly from a system with failure-rate larger than $b$).
+\begin{insight}[failures can allow confidence in $b$ to grow to 1] Consider the following two possibilities when failures occur: {\bf i)} \emph{no consecutive failures} (so $s>r=0$), \emph{and prior evidence weakly supports positively correlated executions} ($\phi_2\leqslant\theta$).
+Then initially, execution outcomes are evidence of negative correlation (possibly from a system with \emph{pfm} larger than $b$).
 However, as the number of successful executions increases (with no more failures), it becomes less likely that the executions are negatively (or positively) correlated; otherwise, more failures should have been observed.
-Instead, it's more likely that the successes are occurring because the failure-rate is smaller than $b$; {\bf ii)} \emph{consecutive failures} (so $s>r>0$), \emph{and prior evidence weakly supports negatively correlated executions} ($\phi_1\leqslant\theta$).
-Again, initially, correlated executions (possibly from a system with failure-rate larger than $b$) are most likely.
-And like the previous case, as the successful executions increase (with no more failures), it becomes less likely that the executions \emph{are} correlated, and more likely that the successes are due to the failure-rate being smaller than $b$. \end{insight}
+Instead, it's more likely that the successes are occurring because the \emph{pfm} is smaller than $b$; {\bf ii)} \emph{consecutive failures} (so $s>r>0$), \emph{and prior evidence weakly supports negatively correlated executions} ($\phi_1\leqslant\theta$).
+Again, initially, correlated executions (possibly from a system with \emph{pfm} larger than $b$) are most likely.
+And like the previous case, as the successful executions increase (with no more failures), it becomes less likely that the executions \emph{are} correlated, and more likely that the successes are due to the \emph{pfm} being smaller than $b$. \end{insight}